 The more subtle differences between controlling the partner or the partner controlling you comes down to being able to see that split second when the attacker is vulnerable and you need to exploit it.
 This practise is based on 3 nominated attacks delivered in one overall sequence, so that the defender can look for and check the time and position for the defence and apply by the 3rd attack.
 The defender can determine whether their ability to read the attacker and exploit an opening is of the appropriate skill level.

 Being able to defend depends on your ability to read the attack.
 This requires you to subtly determine when the partner will execute their attack.
-Ju-ippon allows one to probe the attacker's attack and so to find an indication from them as to the time when they would execute their attack.
+Ju-Kumite allows you to probe the attacker through adjusting the distance to find an indication from them as to the time when they would execute their attack.

 This practice is one of the most difficult of karate practices to accomplish well, and the easiest to perform badly.
 At its highest level, Kumite involves the free use of any karate technique, usually against a single opponent.
 Skilled practitioners only practise this when they have mastered the control of their technique.
 Kumite is usually only practiced by those of considerable experience.